 Keep a Yoga Journal

-If you really want to delve into your yoga practice and benefit from all the positive lifestyle changes that come with it, then you need to start a yoga journal.
+If you want to delve into your yoga practice and benefit from all the positive lifestyle changes that come with it, then you need to start a yoga journal.

 A journal dedicated to your yoga practice will help you key in on and keep track of your intentions and goals.
-It’s a great ritual to take a few minutes after your yoga session to gain insight on improvements and fluctuations on and off the mat.
+It’s a great ritual to take a few minutes after your yoga session to gain insight into improvements and fluctuations on and off the mat.
 It’s also a great way to see your growth the more you practice!

-Get into a Ritual
+Get into a Ritual to Improve Your Yoga Practice

-Similarly, the sooner you get into a ritual both before and after your yoga routine, the better for your general yoga practice.
+Similarly, the sooner you get into a ritual before and after your yoga routine, the better for your general yoga practice.
 If you walk out of yoga and head right to a fast-food joint or grab an espresso shot, then you’re derailing those health benefits you just received from the class.

 Make a routine for yourself—for example, write in your yoga journal right after, head to a natural smoothie spot, and take a hot shower when you get home.
 Create a healthy before and after routine, and your whole yoga practice will transform.